General Skills for Resumes, Cover Letters, and Interviews

 More Skills Resources

-While these critical “top five” skills are those which are most sought in all employees, you should also be prepared to describe job-specific skills.
+While these critical “top five” skills are those which are most sought by all employees, you should also be prepared to describe job-specific skills.
 To help in this, have a look at “Employment Skills Listed by Job” and “Lists of Skills for Resumes.”
 At the same time, it’s equally important to be aware of skills not to put on your resume.
 Armed with this knowledge, you’ll be able to ensure that your resume and cover letter are the perfect match for the qualifications an employer is seeking.